Skip to main content

 Mass ingest requires egress access to all SCMs that live outside your network (if any), but otherwise requires no ingress or egress access.

-The Moderne agent requires outbound HTTPS to your Moderne tenant's API at https://api.TENANT.moderne.io.
-If your repositories are hosted on a cloud SCM, the agent also requires outbound HTTPS to that service.
-Moderne never initiates inbound connections to the agent — the agent establishes the connection using the RSocket protocol over HTTPS.
+The Moderne Connector requires outbound HTTPS to your Moderne tenant's API at https://api.TENANT.moderne.io.
+If your repositories are hosted on a cloud SCM, the Connector also requires outbound HTTPS to that service.
+Moderne never initiates inbound connections to the Connector — the Connector establishes the connection using the RSocket protocol over HTTPS.

-If your environment requires an HTTP proxy for outbound traffic, the agent supports proxy configuration.
+If your environment requires an HTTP proxy for outbound traffic, the Connector supports proxy configuration.

 What Moderne provides